wso2-attic/ballerina-integrator/README.md

 kafka:SimpleProducer kafkaProducer = new(producerConfigs);
 ```

-A Kafka producer in Ballerina needs to consist of a `kafka:SimpleProducer` endpoint with specifying the required configurations for a Kafka publisher.
+A Kafka producer in Ballerina needs to consist of a `kafka:SimpleProducer` object with specifying the required configurations for a Kafka publisher.

 Let's now see the complete implementation of the `product_admin_portal`, which is a Kafka topic publisher.
 Inline comments added for better understanding.